Ambient occlusionA method to approximate how much ambient light (light not coming from a specific direction) can hit a point on a surface.

 You can use ambient occlusion to add realism to your lighting.

 If Baked Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.
-Unity has two global illumination systems that combine direct and indirect lighting.: Baked Global Illumination, and Realtime Global Illumination (deprecated).

 See in Glossary is enabled in your SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info